 The internal rate of return (IRR) of a project is the expected growth rate of a project investment.
 It can be compared to the rate of return obtained by investing the money in the stock market or in other projects.
 Organizations typically calculate IRR to make decisions between several investment alternatives.

-It is the discount that results in a net present value of zero.
+It is the discount rate that results in a net present value of zero.

 The higher the IRR, the more desirable the project is.